 Tom advises the firm's clients on reputational and other similar risks, from mainstream media coverage to cyber security.
 He also has a particular focus on the sports sector, where he advises clients on regulatory and other contentious issues, and has also worked on a range of commercial (including intellectual property) disputes.

-Tom is an associate in the Farrer & Co Reputation Management and Disputes team.
+Tom is a senior associate in the Farrer & Co Reputation Management and Disputes team.

 Consistent with the team's ethos, Tom's work is very diverse and he firmly believes in a holistic approach to protecting clients' reputations.
 He advises clients on all aspects of reputation and risk management, ranging from how they should respond to print and broadcast coverage, to online reputation management, crisis planning and cyber security issues.
 Key areas of law on which Tom advises include defamation, privacy, data protection, harassment, blackmail, trademark and copyright.